mvs-org/metaverse-vm-cli/README.md

-Simple command line tool for interacting with the Metaverse VM
+Simple command line tool for interacting with the Metaverse VM.
+Its currently based on the unlicensed Gochain Web3 CLI.
+Its current status is experimental.
+It should only be distributed for internal purposes until the go web3 is unlicensed.

 ```sh
 NAME: